jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/darkfield.md

     By tilting the beam or moving the aperture, certain grains will shine through more prominently which is shown in (B) and (C).

 ### Hollow cone darkfield
-Diffraction data is oriented around the central beam, such that all points corresponding to #crystal-planes or phases are equidistant: i.e. the rings in a polycrystalline #diffraction-pattern.
+Diffraction data is oriented around the central beam, such that all points corresponding to #crystal-planes or phases are equidistant: i.e. the rings in a polycrystalline [diffraction pattern](lecture-16-tem-diffraction-patterns.md).
 A DF image created by #CDF or #DADF gives only a small section of the potential information.
 By using scan coils, the beam can be shifted in a circular pattern to provide all of the darkfield information for a particular reflection.